mydeveloperplanet/myvaadinplanet/README.md

 # MyVaadinPlanet

+The corresponding blog post can be found here: https://mydeveloperplanet.com/2022/03/08/how-to-get-started-with-vaadin-flow/

 This project can be used as a starting point to create your own Vaadin application with Spring Boot.
 It contains all the necessary configuration and some placeholder files to get you started.